qoijjj/pam-authramp/README.md

 sudo dnf install pam-devel clang-devel just
 ```
 ### 🧪 testing
-Edit the environment variables for `TEST_USER_NAME` & `TEST_USER_PASSWD` to a matching user in the distrobox.
-To authenticate with the user, the user also has to be logged in the shell which runs the test and the correct permissions to the source files.
-Alternatively you might have to test with the library already built and installed.
+Edit the environment variables in the `.env` file.
+Change the environment variables for `TEST_USER_NAME` & `TEST_USER_PASSWD` to a matching user with the correct permissions.

-The testS build the library and copies it to `/usr/lib64/security`.
-The service script ist copied to `/etc/pam.d`
+For different test cases there are PAM service script inside the `tests/conf` folder.
+The configuration files and the built library are copied to the folders specified in the `.env` file.
+The test is then executed by interfacing with the systems PAM process.
-and the configuration file is copied to `/etc/security`.
-Then the systems PAM service is called to authenticate the `rampdelay-auth` script.
-After the tests, all the copied files are deleted.
+To build and test in one command:
 ```console
 just test-auth
 ```